 When you’re doing keyword research – whether that’s for B2B or B2C – it’s essential to get to know your customers.
 Don’t assume you already know them!
 Take the opportunity to speak with customers and prospects and find out which stakeholder does the most searching for the business when it comes to finding a product like yours.
 Is it the manager?
 The user?
-Or the purchase department?
-For your website to be found, you’ll have to write enough high quality content on your site, in which you speak the same language as this stakeholder.
+Or the purchasing department?
+For your website to be found, you’ll have to write enough high-quality content on your site, in which you speak the same language as this stakeholder.

 A mistake that businesses often make is heavily promoting a product name, instead of using the search terms their prospects use.
 If your brand is really famous for a certain product, promoting the product name might work.
 In most cases though, your prospect will be searching for a type of product, so the search volume for that term will be much bigger.
 It does mean you’ll have to compete with your competitors to rank for the same search terms.
 But that’s when a great content SEO strategy can help you out.

 One more thing on jargon: to be found you’ll need to use some specialized words, but don’t overdo this!
-Balance the use of difficult, industry specific words with the use of clear and easy to comprehend language.
+Balance the use of difficult, industry-specific words with the use of clear and easy to comprehend language.
 Keep your text readable – the readability analysis of Yoast SEO will help you here.
 You don’t want to scare away newbies to the industry!

 4. Size of the market

 Most consumer goods are of interest to much of the population, so marketing these products is therefore aimed at a very wide audience.
-Specialized, business related products will only matter to the folks working in a certain field.
+Specialized, business-related products will only matter to the folks working in a certain field.
 This means you’re selling in a much smaller market, a so-called niche.

 Niche products and SEO

-In terms of SEO this does have some advantages.
+In terms of SEO, this does have some advantages.
 Your target group might be smaller, but there might be less competition too.
 To become successful in a niche you should write great informational content on the keywords your prospects use, as described above.
-Focus first on long tail keywords to increase the chance of ranking.
-Long tail keywords are keywords that include specifications or features of a certain product.
+Focus first on long-tail keywords to increase the chance of ranking.
+Long-tail keywords are keywords that include specifications or features of a certain product.
 The search volume for these terms is lower, but there’s less competition for them too, which makes it easier to rank.

 Let’s go back to the example of medical gloves.
 Although a niche market, it is quite competitive.
 Ranking for the keyword [medical gloves] therefore will be difficult.
 Luckily there are plenty of opportunities to specify your product.
 You could optimize your copy for [blue non-latex surgical gloves] and [pink nitrile exam gloves].
 There will be less web content on these search terms, so it will be easier to rank.
 On top of that, you could write copy that goes deeper into certain specifications of your product, like why a hospital should choose [non-latex surgical gloves].